-Major Highlights
+Major Highlights of Lake Mangamahoe

-- Lake Mangamahoe is located just 6 km south of New Plymouth, accessible via State Highway 3 and local roads.
+- Lake Mangamahoe is located just 6 km south of New Plymouth, easily accessible via State Highway 3 and local roads.

-- Outdoor activities include walking trails, mountain biking, horse riding, and fly-fishing in a beautiful natural setting.
+- Outdoor activities abound, including walking trails, mountain biking, and fishing for brown and rainbow trout in a tranquil setting.

 Location and Accessibility